Computer Science (CSCI)

 Credits: 3 (3-0-0)

 This course investigates the state-of-art of security and associated risks, threats, and defense mechanisms in current emerging technologies including cloud computing, Internet of Things, and software-defined networks.
-It provides knowledge on security concepts and intelligent security techniques to apply them for solving security issues in new technological domains.
+Other topics include: knowledge on security concepts and intelligent security techniques, and application of security controls for solving security issues in new technological domains.

 Restrictions: Enrollment is limited to Graduate level students.